 Research Period: The research period is the period in which the student is registered for their research degree as a full or part time student and during which they are actively conducting their research.
 Each research degree has its own prescribed time limit for completion set out in the degree regulations within the University Regulations.
 A student is generally expected to submit their thesis within this period.
-Please see the chapter on submission and examination for indicative minimum and maximum programme durations.
+Please see Section 9 for indicative minimum and maximum programme durations.